RhetTbull/photos_time_warp/README.md

   the 'All Photos' view.

-Specify which photo properties to change: [at least 1 required] --date DATE           Set date for selected photos.
-Format is 'YYYY-MM-DD'.
+Specify which photo properties to change: [at least 1 required] -d, --date DATE           Set date for selected photos.
+Format is 'YYYY-MM-
+                            DD'.
-  --date-delta DELTA    Adjust date for selected photos by DELTA.
-Format is one
+  -D, --date-delta DELTA    Adjust date for selected photos by DELTA.
+Format is
-                        of: '±D days', '±W weeks', '±D' where D is days --time TIME           Set time for selected photos.
+                            one of: '±D days', '±W weeks', '±D' where D is days -t, --time TIME           Set time for selected photos.
 Format is one of 'HH:MM:SS', 'HH:MM:SS.fff', 'HH:MM'.
-  --time-delta DELTA    Adjust time for selected photos by DELTA time.
-Format
+  -T, --time-delta DELTA    Adjust time for selected photos by DELTA time.
-                        is one of '±HH:MM:SS', '±H hours' (or hr), '±M minutes' (or min), '±S seconds' (or sec), '±S' (where S is seconds)
+                            Format is one of '±HH:MM:SS', '±H hours' (or hr), '±M minutes' (or min), '±S seconds' (or sec), '±S' (where S is seconds)
-  --timezone TIMEZONE   Set timezone for selected photos as offset from UTC.
+  -z, --timezone TIMEZONE   Set timezone for selected photos as offset from
+                            UTC.
 Format is one of '±HH:MM', '±H:MM', or '±HHMM'.
-The actual time of the photo is not adjusted which means, somewhat counterintuitively, that the time in the new timezone will be different.
+The actual time of the photo is not adjusted which means, somewhat counterintuitively,
+                            that the time in the new timezone will be different.
 For example, if photo has time of 12:00 and timezone of GMT+01:00 and new timezone is specified as '--timezone +02:00' (one hour ahead of current GMT+01:00 timezone), the photo's new time will be 13:00 GMT+02:00, which is equivalent to the old time of 12:00+01:00.
-This is the same behavior exhibited by Photos when manually adjusting timezone in the Get Info window.
-See also --match-time.
+This is the same behavior exhibited by Photos when manually adjusting
+                            timezone in the Get Info window.
+See also --match- time.
-  --inspect             Print out the date/time/timezone for each selected
+  -i, --inspect             Print out the date/time/timezone for each selected
                             photo without changing any information.

 Settings:
-  --match-time          When used with --timezone, adjusts the photo time so
+  -m, --match-time          When used with --timezone, adjusts the photo time
-                        that the timestamp in the new timezone matches the timestamp in the old timezone.
+                            so that the timestamp in the new timezone matches the timestamp in the old timezone.
 For example, if photo has time of 12:00 and timezone of GMT+01:00 and new timezone is specified as '--timezone +02:00' (one hour ahead of current GMT+01:00 timezone), the photo's new time will be 12:00 GMT+02:00.
 That is, the timezone will have changed but the timestamp of the photo will match the previous timestamp.
-Use --match-time when the camera's time was correct for the time the photo was taken but the timezone was missing or wrong and you want to adjust the timezone while preserving the photo's time.
+Use --match-time when the
+                            camera's time was correct for the time the photo was taken but the timezone was missing or wrong and you want to adjust the timezone while preserving the photo's time.
 See also --timezone.
   -V, --verbose             Show verbose output.
   -L, --library PHOTOS_LIBRARY_PATH
                             Path to Photos library (e.g. '~/Pictures/Photos\
                             Library.photoslibrary'.
-This is not likely needed as photos_time_warp will usually be able to locate the path to the open Photos library.
+This is not likely needed
+                            as photos_time_warp will usually be able to locate the path to the open Photos library.
 Use --library only if you get an error that the Photos library cannot be located.
-  --exiftool            Use exiftool to also update the date/time/timezone
+  -x, --exiftool            Use exiftool to also update the date/time/timezone
                             metadata in the original file in Photos' library.
-To use --exiftool, you must have the third-party exiftool utility installed (see https://exiftool.org/).
-Using
+                            To use --exiftool, you must have the third-party exiftool utility installed (see
-                        this option modifies the *original* file of the image in your Photos library.
+                            https://exiftool.org/).
+Using this option modifies
+                            the *original* file of the image in your Photos library.
 It is possible for originals to be missing from disk (for example, if they've not been downloaded from iCloud); --exiftool will skip those files which are missing.
-  --exiftool-path PATH  Optional path to exiftool executable (will look in
+  -p, --exiftool-path PATH  Optional path to exiftool executable (will look in
                             $PATH if not specified).

 Other options:
   --version                 Show the version and exit.
   --help                    Show this message and exit.
 ```

 ## Implementation Details